-Eat well!
 Food is fuel.
 Fitness and nutrition go hand in hand.
-Nutrition plays a big role in how you feel, what results you’ll see, and your energy throughout your workout.
+It plays a major role in how you feel, what results you’ll see, and your energy throughout your workout.
 It’s important to make sure you are fueling your body to match your level of fitness.
-I am highly active, not everyone is, nor does everyone want to be/have to be.
 I played sports from a young age so being highly active has always been something I have done consistently and truly enjoyed throughout my life.
-Although I no longer participate in sports, I still train at a high-impact level most of the time, therefore, it’s important for me to make sure I am nourishing myself properly to fuel my body’s needs to remain healthy.
+Although I no longer participate in sports, I still exercise at a high-impact level a lot of the time, therefore, it’s important for me to make sure I am nourishing myself properly to fuel my body’s needs to remain healthy.
 No matter what your level of fitness is, make sure you are eating properly to fuel your body’s needs.
 If you are unsure of where to begin with nutrition, a Registered Dietitian can help guide you!

 Rest days are necessary!
-I always incorporate rest days into my week, some days I’ll do an “active” rest day where I might do something low-impact like a light walk or stretch yoga).
+I like to incorporate rest days into my week, some days I’ll do an “active” rest day where I might do something low-impact like a light walk or stretch yoga).
 Rest is important for mental health, energy, and results.
-Taking a day off also helps improve recovery time and helps you feel more energized throughout your week.
+Additionally, it improves recovery time and helps you feel more energized throughout your week.
 Rest is crucial for giving your muscles a break, allowing them to rebuild and strengthen for your next sweat sesh!
-Listen to your body and take a day off.
-Fitness shouldn’t burn us out, so make sure to take it easy sometimes to avoid fitness induced burnout.
+Listen to your body and know when to rest.
+Fitness shouldn’t burn you out, so make sure to take it easy sometimes to avoid any burnout.

 What sort of regimes do you build around fitness?
 Comment below and let me know what habits help keep your fitness in check.
 Have an amazing day!